juliogomez/devops/README.md

 telepresence connect
 ```

-And now you should be able to see all your _myhero_ services available:
+Now you should be able to see all your _myhero_ services available:

 ```shell
 telepresence list
 ```

-Telepresence is readyy now to be used!
+Telepresence is ready now to be used!

 By now you should already know how to get a full *myhero* deployment working on your GKE cluster, so please go ahead and do it yourself.
 To make it simpler and save on cluster CPU resources, let's configure it in 'direct' mode, so no *myhero-mosca* or *myhero-ernst* is required.
 Remember you just need to change the value from _queue_ to _direct_ in *k8s_myhero_app.yml* (under 'env' - 'myhero_app_mode').
 After deployment you should have the 3 required microservices: *myhero-ui*, *myhero-app* and *myhero-data*.

-When you are ready you can try Telepresence in a couple of different ways:
+When you are ready let's try Telepresence in a couple different ways:

 * Direct connectivity from your local environment to the the existing remote deployments.
 * Intercept and redirect all traffic coming in and out from an existing remote deployment, and send it to a local one.